We help organizations that make a difference in the world:

-- Clarifying your unit’s mission and what “success” means to it.
+- Clarifying their unit’s mission and what “success” means to it.

-- Developing your staffs’ natural abilities into talents.
+- Developing their staff’s natural abilities into talents.

 - Building a collaborative, team-based work environment.

-- Helping your unit better understand and fulfill its clients’ needs, or make advances in its field.
+- Helping their unit better understand and fulfill its clients’ needs, or make advances in its field.

-- And doing so in a way that leaves more time for you to complete your own projects.
+- And doing so in a way that leaves more time for them to complete your their projects.